Salisbury (UK Parliament constituency): History

-The borough constituency co-existed with the neighbouring minuscule-electorate seat of Old Sarum (described towards its Great Reform Act abolition as a rotten borough) which covered the mostly abandoned older settlement to the north-east.
+The Salisbury borough constituency co-existed with many others in Wiltshire, including the neighbouring minuscule-electorate seat of Old Sarum, described by the time of its abolition in the Great Reform Act as a rotten borough, which covered the mostly abandoned older settlement on high ground to the north-east.

 Under the Redistribution of Seats Act 1885, the borough's representation was reduced to one member.
-The parliamentary borough of Salisbury was abolished for the 1918 general election but the name was transferred immediately to a new county division.
+The parliamentary borough of Salisbury was abolished for the 1918 general election, but the name was transferred immediately to a new county division covering most of the southern fifth of Wiltshire.